akdoingdevops/learninggit/README.md

 22.1. git stash apply  #this helps to merge the changes to local repo

 22.2. git stash drop  #this drops the stash reference from log

+22.3. git stash list  #this will list all the saved chnages refrence commits

+22.4. git stash -u  #this helps in saving/stashing the modified/tracked and untracked data

+22.5. git stash pop  #this rverts back the stashed data also drop the stash from log